National Alliance Against Tolls - Figures

 Back to top

-The reality is that weather is a complex dynamic system.
+Weather is a complex dynamic system.
 It varies from one place to another and changes over time.
-As well as seasonal effects there are various short and long term cycles.
+As well as seasonal effects there are various short and long term cycles and "accidental" effects such as forest fires, volcanoes erupting, wars and meteor impacts.
 We don't know in what way the weather is changing.
 Even if we did know, whether any particular change is for "better" or "worse" is a subjective judgement partly depending on where you live.
 We don't know what contribution (in size or direction) our various actions have.

 It would be folly to use resources when you don't really know what you are doing.
 Obviously monitoring and study of the climate must continue, but time, attention and resources would be better spent on addressing some of the world's definite problems - the biggest of which is the population explosion that has and is really happening and affects everything including the quantity of fossil fuel burnt.

-Links:- Official British view Official US view National Climatic Data Center (US) Tech Station recent postings Association of British Drivers (click on "Environment" at top left).
+Links:- Official British view Official US view National Climatic Data Center (US) Tech Station recent postings Association of British Drivers - "Environment".

 Back to top

-Total vehicles (licensed and unlicensed, and including motor bikes etc) is about 34.4 million, including about 28.4 million cars.
+Total vehicles (licensed and unlicensed, and including motor bikes etc) is about 34.5 million, including about 28.5 million cars, 3.3 million vans, 1.3 million motorbikes, 0.6 million lorries, and 0.8 million others including buses, taxis and licensed farm vehicles.

 Back to top